muhammmadalli/sop/README.md

 # SOP - My repo of step by step hostings

+> [!IMPORTANT]
-> Standard Operating Procedures for various tasks and deployed servers
+> Standard Operating Procedures for various tasks and deployed servers by Muhammad Ali